 - very severe – the person is bed-bound and dependent on help for all daily care.

-Some people with CFS are too ill to work, go to school, socialise, and manage their family or their own affairs.
+Some people with ME/CFS are too ill to work, go to school, socialise, and manage their family or their own affairs.
 A person’s finances may be seriously affected.
-Some people in the community think wrongly that a person with CFS is ‘just being tired’, that the illness is ‘in their head’ or that they should ‘just push through’.
+Some people in the community think wrongly that a person with ME/CFS is ‘just being tired’, that the illness is ‘in their head’ or that they should ‘just push through’.
 This misunderstanding is not helpful and can often cause a person to keep pushing beyond their limits, which will cause relapses and make their condition worse.

-ME/CFS and exercise
+Chronic fatigue syndrome and exercise

 People with ME/CFS react to physical activity differently.
 Exercise can be a problem for some people, because physical activity can worsen their symptoms.
 Medical opinion has been divided on whether people with ME/CFS should attempt regular exercise or not.

 Vigorous aerobic exercise is helpful for many chronic illnesses, but people with ME/CFS can’t tolerate traditional exercise routines due to post-exertional malaise and must learn to pace activities.
 It is important that they work with their healthcare professionals to create a weekly routine that is especially for that person and focuses on doing as much activity as is possible, without any worsening of symptoms in the following days or weeks.